antidot-framework/antidot-docs/docs/framework/templating.md

     templates:
         extension: pug # pug|twig
     template:
+        debug: false # only twig
+        file_extension: 'twig' # only twig
+        charset: 'utf-8' # only twig
+        auto_reload: false # only twig
+        autoescape: 'html' # only twig
+        strict_variables: true # only twig
         pretty: true # only pug
         expressionLanguage: js # only pug
         pugjs: false # only pug